Saladin: Possession of Aleppo

 After spending one night in Aleppo's citadel, Saladin marched to Harim, near the Crusader-held Antioch.
 The city was held by Surhak, a "minor mamluk".
 Saladin offered him the city of Busra and property in Damascus in exchange for Harim, but when Surhak asked for more, his own garrison in Harim forced him out.
-He was arrested by Saladin's deputy Taqi al-Din on allegations that he was planning to cede Harim to Bohemond III of Antioch.
+He was arrested by Saladin's deputy Taqi ad-Din on allegations that he was planning to cede Harim to Bohemond III of Antioch.
 When Saladin received its surrender, he proceeded to arrange the defense of Harim from the Crusaders.
 He reported to the caliph and his own subordinates in Yemen and Baalbek that he was going to attack the Armenians.
 Before he could move, however, there were a number of administrative details to be settled.
-Saladin agreed to a truce with Bohemond in return for Muslim prisoners being held by him and then he gave A'zaz to Alam ad-Din Suleiman and Aleppo to Saif al-Din al-Yazkuj—the former was an emir of Aleppo who joined Saladin and the latter was a former mamluk of Shirkuh who helped rescue him from the assassination attempt at A'zaz.
+Saladin agreed to a truce with Bohemond in return for Muslim prisoners being held by him and then he gave A'zaz to Alam ad-Din Suleiman and Aleppo to Saif ad-Din al-Yazkuj—the former was an emir of Aleppo who joined Saladin and the latter was a former mamluk of Shirkuh who helped rescue him from the assassination attempt at A'zaz.